Trusted WordPress tutorials, when you need them most.

 add_filter( 'wp_nav_menu_args', 'my_wp_nav_menu_args' );

-Make sure that you replace 43 and 35 with the IDs for navigation menus you created earlier.
+Make sure that you replace 43 and 35 with the IDs for the navigation menus you created earlier.

-You can find the ID of a navigation menu by selecting it on the Menus page.
+You can find the ID of a navigation menu by selecting it on the ‘Menus’ page.
 You will see the menu ID number in your browser’s address bar.

 Find navigation menu ID